Curriculum and Assessment Services

 Once the ASC Curriculum Committee has selected the service-learning courses for a grant, recipients will be personally contacted and given detailed instructions about the subsequent expectations to insure their proposed service-learning courses actually get on the books and are taught on a regular basis.
 For now, here is a brief overview of the subsequent steps:

-- Grant recipients will be strongly encouraged to participate in the May 2018 Service-Learning Course Design Institute offered by the Office of Service-Learning and UCAT.
+- Grant recipients will be expected to participate in the May 2019 Service-Learning Course Design Institute offered by the Office of Service-Learning and UITL (formerly offered through UCAT).
 (Dates TBD.)

 - As is the case for any new course proposal at the university, the College Curriculum Committee will duly vet the new service-learning course for inclusion in the course catalog.
 This will also include a review by the Office of Service-Learning, which approves requests for the “S” suffix university-wide.

 - Once the course is added to the course catalog and is taught for the first time, the faculty member will receive a one-time honorarium of $2000 from the College of Arts and Sciences.